BOR4/php-rdkafka/README.md

 This should be done prior to destroying a producer instance
 to make sure all queued and in-flight produce requests are completed
 before terminating.
 Use a reasonable value for `$timeout_ms`.
 :warning: Not calling flush can lead to message loss!
+In versions [4.0.0+](https://github.com/arnaud-lb/php-rdkafka/releases/tag/4.0.0) it is MUST

 ```php
 $rk->flush($timeout_ms);